A categorification of the quantum Lefschetz principle: Functoriality in intersection theory by the categorification of virtual pullbacks

-It is therefore natural to define the virtual pullback along $\func{t}_{0}f$ to be given by the actual pullback along $f$, intertwined with these isomorphisms.
+It is therefore natural to define the virtual pullback along $\truncat{f}$ to be given by the actual pullback along $f$, intertwined with these isomorphisms.

-However we wish to consider the virtual pullback as a bivariant class, that is defined as a collection of maps $G_{0}(Y^{\prime})\to G_{0}(X\times_{Y}S)=G_{0}(X\times_{Y}^{\func{t}}Y^{\prime})$ indexed by all $\func{t}_{0}Y$-schemes $Y^{\prime}\to\func{t}_{0}Y$, or more generally by all derived $Y$-schemes $Y^{\prime}\to Y$.
-Then the virtual pullback we defined should be the map corresponding to the $\func{t}_{0}Y$-scheme $\id_{\func{t}_{0}Y}\colon\func{t}_{0}Y=\func{t}_{0}Y$.
+However we wish to consider the virtual pullback as a bivariant class, that is defined as a collection of maps $G(Y^{\prime})\to G(X\times_{Y}Y^{\prime})=G(X\times_{Y}^{\func{t}}Y^{\prime})$ indexed by all $\truncat{Y}$-schemes $Y^{\prime}\to\truncat{Y}$, or more generally by all derived $Y$-schemes $Y^{\prime}\to Y$.
+Then the virtual pullback we defined should be the map corresponding to the $\truncat{Y}$-scheme $\id_{\truncat{Y}}\colon\truncat{Y}=\truncat{Y}$.

-We recall that we use the notation $\times^{\func{t}}$ (a fibre product decorated by $\func{t}$) to differentiate the strict ($1$- or $2$-categorical) fibre products of classical stacks from the implictly $\infty$-categorical fibre products of derived stacks.
+We recall that we use the notation $\times^{\func{t}}$ (a fibre product decorated by $\func{t}$) to differentiate the ``truncated'' ($1$- $2$-categorical, for our moduli $1$-stacks) fibre products of classical stacks from the implictly $\infty$-categorical fibre products of derived stacks.

-\begin{definition} The \textbf{bivariant virtual pullback} along $f$ is the collection, indexed by all $Y$-schemes $a\colon Y^{\prime}\to Y$, of maps $(\func{t}_{0}f)^{!,a}_{\mathrm{DAG}}\colon G_{0}(\func{t}_{0}Y^{\prime})\to G_{0}(\func{t}_{0}(Y^{\prime}\times_{Y}X))$ defined as follows.
+\begin{definition} The \textbf{bivariant virtual pullback} along $f$ is the collection, indexed by all $Y$-schemes $a\colon Y^{\prime}\to Y$, of maps $(\truncat{f})^{!,a}_{\mathrm{DAG}}\colon G(\truncat{Y}^{\prime})\to G(\truncat(Y^{\prime}\times_{Y}X))$ defined as follows.

 For a morphism of schemes $a\colon Y^{\prime}\to Y$, we have the diagram